megacamelus/camel-jbang-plugin-explain/README.md

 ## Running as Camel JBang Plugin

-*NOTE*: **plugin mode is not working** due to https://issues.apache.org/jira/browse/CAMEL-20923.
-Use standalone mode for now.

 ### Install the plugin

-NOTE: this requires Camel 4.7.0-SNAPSHOT or greater locally.
+NOTE: this requires Camel 4.8.1-SNAPSHOT or greater locally.

 #### Build and install